Press & News

 Beam Smile Design

 Welcome to Beam Smile Design.
-Led by Drs.
-Andrea Clegg and Thomas Nabors, our practice in Nashville, TN, offers cosmetic, general, and restorative dentistry services to help patients achieve the smile of their dreams.
+Led by Dr. Thomas Nabors, our practice in Nashville, TN, offers cosmetic, general, and restorative dentistry services to help patients achieve the smile of their dreams.
 Our affiliations include:

 • Academy of General Dentistry